Ilhéu de Cima, Porto Santo, Portugal

 Therefore, they decided to turn off the lighthouse so that they could come to their aid.

-The Dentist Beirã Lourdes and the Delicious Atlantic Diving at Largo do Ilhéu de Cima
+The Dentist Beirã Lurdes and Diving in the Delicious Atlantic in Largo

 Victor devotes himself to host duties at other tables.
 As the conversation continues, we get to know one of our partners better.